 The cost models are the underlying methodology and equations that relate the final cost of a part or process to the different operations and goods used in that part.
+Detailed

-The detailed explanation of the Cost Models and Costing Methodology is included in Appendix S-1 and should be referenced for understanding the use of the Cost Tables.
+Explanation of the Cost Models and Costing Methodology is included in Appendix S-1 and should be referenced for understanding the use of the Cost Tables.